JanosRitter/schrodingersolver/README.txt

             7.0 -1.5
             8.0 -1.5
             20.0 100.0

+    Two schrodinger.inp files a included with in the package.
+The first one is in the main directory and an additional input is inside an example directory "InputOutput/ExampleIO".

     Execution: After the input has been provided.
 The solver can be executed by typing "python3 executesolver.py" into the console of your system while